libopencm3/libopencm3-template/README.md

 If you have an older git, or got ahead of yourself and skipped the ```--recurse-submodules``` you can fix things by running ```git submodule update --init``` (This is only needed once)

+On some linux distributions like Ubuntu, you need to make sure `python` points to `python3` for the `make` command to work.
+On debian based distributions, this can be done by running `sudo apt install python-is-python3`.

 # Directories
 * my-project contains your application
 * my-common-code contains something shared.